Maggiekocon/BookTracker/README.md

 2. In phpMyAdmin:
    - Click “New” in the left sidebar.
-   - Enter database name: `BookTrackerDB`
+   - Enter database name: `booktrackerdb`
    - Click Create

-3. Import the provided database script:
+3. Import the provided database script 'db_script.sql':
-   - Click on the newly created database (`BookTrackerDB`)
+   - Click on the newly created database (`booktrackerdb`)
    - Go to the Import tab
    - Click Choose File
-   - Select the file: `db_script.sql` (or whatever your script is named)
+   - Select the file: `db_script.sql`
    - Click Go

 4. Wait for confirmation that the tables were created successfully.